 “This isn’t about free expression.
 This is about paying for reach,” Dorsey tweeted.
 “And paying to increase the reach of political speech has significant ramifications that today’s democratic infrastructure may not be prepared to handle.”

 The change in Twitter’s policy comes as the debate over political messages on social media intensifies ahead of the 2020 US elections.
 Facebook, which allows politicians to lie in ads, has been criticized for allowing the spread of misinformation.
 Facebook executives defended the policy, saying it safeguards free speech.

-Misinformation played a role in the 2016 American presidential election, with Russians trolls purchasing Facebook ads in an effort to sow discord among Americans.
-Other social media companies, such as short-form video app TikTok, have barred political ads in order to protect its light-hearted culture.
+Misinformation played a role in the 2016 American presidential election, with Russian trolls purchasing Facebook ads in an effort to sow discord among Americans.
+Other social media companies, such as the short-form video app TikTok, have barred political ads in order to protect their light-hearted culture.